 On the top end of the “sweet spot” range is the Breville Juice Fountain Compact.
 This juicer is a great performer across the board.
-It provides above average low pulp yields, comes with a high quality cleaning brush, is very easy to use, and much better built (of higher quality parts) than the Big Mouth Pro.
+It provides above average low pulp yields, comes with a high quality cleaning brush, is very easy to use, and is much better built (of higher quality parts) than the Big Mouth Pro.
 But, it does retail for quite a bit more at approx. $100.
 If you’re looking for the best juicer under $100 (approx.) the Compact is our strong recommendation.

 So, what about those juicers that fall outside of the “sweet spot” range between $60 and $100?
 Cheaper juicers tend to have a myriad of issues that you simply won’t be able to compromise on.
-For example, the Black+Decker JE2200B gets terrible yields, doesn’t even come with a brush for cleaning its hard to clean filter basket, has a very small feeding chute opening (so you have to cut fruits and veggies extra small before you can juice them), and its build quality is extremely suspect.
+For example, the $40 (approx.) Black+Decker JE2200B gets terrible yields, doesn’t even come with a brush for cleaning its hard to clean filter basket, has a very small feeding chute opening (so you have to cut fruits and veggies extra small before you can juice them), and its build quality is extremely suspect.
 This is not a juicer we can recommend to anyone despite its very low price.

 Expensive centrifugal juicers are also not recommended but for different reasons.
 The most egregious example is the Breville Juice Fountain Duo.
 At approx. $400 it doesn’t get any better yields than the Juice Fountain Compact, a juicer that retails for a quarter of the price.
 The Duo does come with a puree insert and disc for making smoothies (on top of making juice) but this added functionality isn’t anywhere close to being worth the extra $300 (approx.) you have to spend to go from the Compact to the Duo.
 Neither is its stainless steel construction or its higher wattage motor.